ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Consumers MAY be producers, providing additional Signed Statements, attesting to conformance of various compliance requirements.

 Signed Statement Issuers rely on being discoverable and represented as the responsible parties for their registered Signed Statements via Transparency Services in a believable manner.
-The issuer of a Signed Statement should be authenticated and authorized according to the registration policy of the Transparency Service.
+The issuer of a Signed Statement must be authenticated and authorized according to the registration policy of the Transparency Service.
 Analogously, Transparent Statement Consumers rely on verifiable trustworthiness assertions associated with Transparent Statements and their processing provenance in a believable manner.
 If trust can be put into the operations that record Signed Statements in a secure, append-only log via online operations, the same trust can be put into the resulting transparent statement, issued by the Transparency Services and that can be validated in offline operations.